 The Department is unique in that it is the only department in the Faculty that not only provides tuition to law students, but also to students from various other Faculties, such as the Faculty of Economic and Management Sciences and the Faculty of Engineering, the Built Environment and Information Technology.

 The Department is justifiably proud of its LLM courses.
 A significant number of master's students enrol for programmes such as Mercantile Law, Corporate Law, Labour Law and Tax Law.
 The Department also prides itself of the fact that it has the capacity to accommodate LLD students in most of the specialist areas within the field of Mercantile Law.
 The Department furthermore strives to promote life-long learning by offering a number of short courses.
-The subject areas of these courses include the National Credit Act, Competition Law, Disciplinary Enquiries at the Workplace, Labour Law and Insolvency Law.
+The subject areas of these courses include the National Credit Act, Competition Law, Disciplinary Enquiries at the Workplace, Labour Law, Insolvency Law, Insurance Law, Banking Law and Transnational Business Law, to mention a few.